 By way of example, if you and your spouse are visiting or vacationing in Maryland and your spouse commits one of the named marital offenses while in Maryland, you may sue for a divorce in this state.
 This may or may not be advantageous, depending upon the laws of the state in which you and your spouse regularly reside.

 David Silverberg is an experienced divorce lawyer in Baltimore County, Maryland.
-For more information about grounds for divorce or family litigation, please feel free to contact our law offices.
-If you are in need of an experienced family law attorney, you may also schedule a free consultation with E. David Silverberg to discuss your divorce case.
+His family law firm has over forty years of experience helping families and individuals navigate the legal process of family law including divorce law.
+For more information regarding his law firm in Towson, Maryland please feel free to contact our law offices.
+If you are in need of an experienced family law attorney, you may also schedule a free consultation with The Law Offices of E. David Silverberg to discuss your divorce case.

 Schedule a Free Consultation!